-Also known as exotic fruits, tropical fruits are cultivated in warm climatic areas.
-The exotic delights include bananas, guava, acai, avocado, Jackfruit, coconut, papaya, star fruit, and passion fruit.
-These fruits are a real energy booster and their consumption instantly brightens up your day.
+Also known as exotic fruits, tropical fruits are cultivated in warm climates.
+The exotic delights include bananas, guava, acai, avocado, Jackfruit, coconut, papaya, star fruit and passion fruit.

 Primarily, there are three types of melons — watermelons, cantaloupe, and muskmelon.
 These edible fruits are full of essential minerals and vitamins that ensure the healthy functioning of your body.

 Meat is an umbrella term for every type of animal protein.
-While poultry has it’s own term, technically poultry is meat.
-Same with beef, pork and IMO, seafood.
-Some folks don’t categorize seafood (fish) as meat but I do.
-It’s animal protein.
-While not a mammal it’s meat IMO.
+While poultry has it’s own category, technically it’s considered meat.
+Same with beef, pork and seafood.

-In essence, an egg consists of two parts – egg white and yolk, both of which are quite high in nutrition.
-Research shows that egg yolks contain more fat and calories as compared to egg white.
-They are also an excellent source of vitamins such as vitamins A, D, E, and K.
+In essence, an egg consists of two parts — egg white and yolk, both of which are quite high in nutrition.
+Research shows that the yolk contains more fat and calories compared to egg white.
+They are also an excellent source of vitamins such as A, D, E and K.

-According to a study published in Paaediatrics magazine, children who eat one egg daily for six months are able to attain an ideal height.
-A study conducted on Chinese people concluded that the regular intake of an egg a day helps decrease the chances of heart diseases and stroke.
+According to a study published in Pediatrics magazine, children who eat one egg daily for six months are able to attain an ideal height.
+A Chinese study concluded that the regular intake of an egg a day decreases the chances of heart disease and stroke.